 First, some have put forward the myth that the Law of the Sea Convention would force us to surrender U.S. sovereignty.
 Nothing could be further from the truth.
-Not since we acquired the lands of the American West and Alaska have we had such an opportunity to expand U.S. sovereignty.
-Second, there are some who claim that accession to the Convention will restrict
+Not since we acquired the lands of the American West and Alaska have we had such

 Second, there are some who claim that accession to the Convention will restrict our military's operations and activities, or limit our ability to collect intelligence in territorial seas.
 Quite simply, they are wrong.
 The Convention in no way harms our intelligence collection activities or constrains our military operations.
-On the contrary, U.S. accession to the Convention secures our freedom of navigation and overflight rights as bedrock treaty law.
+On the contrary, U.S. accession to the Convention secures our freedom of navigation and over-flight rights as bedrock treaty law.

-flight rights as bedrock treaty law.
 Third, some allege that in joining, our military would be subject to the jurisdiction of international courts-and that this represents a surrendering of U.S. sovereignty.
 But once again, this is not the case.
 The Convention provides that a party may declare it does not accept any dispute resolution procedures for disputes concerning military activities.
 This election has been made by 20 other nations that have joined the Convention, and the United States would do the same.
-The bottom line is that neither U.S. military activities nor a U.S. decision as to what constitutes a U.S. military activity would be subject to review by any international court or tribunal.
+The bottom line is that neither U.S. military activities nor a U.S. decision as to what constitutes a U.S.

+military activity would be subject to review by any international court or tribunal.
 Fourth, some argue that certain military activities-specifically, our ability to conduct maritime interdiction operations-will be constrained because the Convention only recognizes the right of warships to board ships suspected of engaging in piracy, the slave trade or being stateless.
 Again, this is simply not the case.
 The United States and our partners routinely conduct a range of interdiction operations at sea based on U.N.
 Security Council Resolutions, treaties, port state control measures and the inherent right of self-defense.
 Further, the Convention expands the range of interdiction authorities found in the 1958 Law of the Sea Conventions we've already joined.
 In short, the United States would be able to continue conducting the full range of maritime interdiction operations.